Over 3,400 protesters reportedly killed in Iran amid brutal crackdown

 Mass burial

-On social media, numerous videos have made it through the internet blockade, or have been smuggled out by people who have left Iran in recent days, showing rows of black body bags.
+On social media, numerous videos that have made it through the internet blockade, or have been smuggled out by people who have left Iran in recent days, show rows of black body bags.

 On Wednesday, around 100 members of the security forces who were reportedly killed in connection with the protests will be buried, the AP news agency reports.
 State-run Iranian media reports that 300 dead, both civilians and security personnel, will be buried in Wednesday's mass ceremony.